 - Carbide-tipped blades have a hardened finish on its tips which prolongs its cutting life.

-Tips for buying the best table saw
+Tips for buying the best circular saw

 Craftsman table saws are expensive, and should be bought only after thorough research and making your choice based on your needs and budget.
 Different models offer different features worth looking into.